Tiefseetauchner/TiefDownConverter/README.md

 # TiefDown Converter

 ## Overview
 TiefDown Converter is a command-line tool designed to convert TiefDown projects, a structured format for compiling Markdown files into PDFs.
-The conversion process involves copying a defined template structure, merging Markdown files, converting the combined file to LaTeX, and generating a PDF using XeTeX.
+It automates the process of combining multiple Markdown files, applying LaTeX templates, and generating a PDF using XeTeX.

+### Example Use Case
+Imagine you are writing a book with multiple chapters stored as separate Markdown files.
+With TiefDown Converter, you can structure your project, define your LaTeX template, and generate a professionally formatted PDF with just one command.

 ## Features
 - Reads project structure from `manifest.toml`